Course Coordinator:Sajid Anwar (sanwar@usc.edu.au) School:School of Business and Creative Industries

 teaching sessions and campuses where this course is usually offered.

-Activity | Hours | Beginning Week | Frequency |
+| Activity | Hours | Beginning Week | Frequency |

-Blended learning | |||
+| Blended learning | |||

-Learning materials – Interactive online learning activities. | 1hr | Week 1 | 12 times |
+| Learning materials – Interactive online learning activities. | 1hr | Week 1 | 11 times |

-Tutorial/Workshop 1 – Scheduled face to face workshops. | 2hrs | Week 1 | 11 times |
+| Tutorial/Workshop 1 – Scheduled face to face workshops. | 2hrs | Week 1 | 11 times |

-Online | |||
+| Online | |||

-Learning materials – Interactive online learning activities. | 1hr | Week 1 | 12 times |
+| Learning materials – Interactive online learning activities. | 1hr | Week 1 | 11 times |

-Tutorial/Workshop 1 – Scheduled online workshops (Recorded). | 2hrs | Week 1 | 11 times |
+| Tutorial/Workshop 1 – Scheduled online workshops (Recorded). | 2hrs | Week 1 | 11 times |

-Investment environment and market transactions
+Role and scope of investments; investment environment and market transactions

-Bond investments and bond valuation
+Share and bond investments, including valuation

-Derivative securities: Options and futures contracts
+Derivative securities: options and futures contracts

 Managed funds investment

-Evaluating the portfolio performance
+Evaluating portfolio performance

 300 Level (Graduate)